- 12 Apr 2023

 - PDF

 Traceable’s Java tracing agent or Java agent is based on OpenTelemetery and enhances the Spans within a Trace with security-focused attributes.
-Traceable’s agent can capture all the traffic that flows through your Java application, including request and response headers along with the body of the request and response.
-Traceable's Java agent uses OTLP exporter.
+Traceable’s agent can capture all the traffic that flows through your Java application, including request and response headers and the request and response body.
+Traceable’s Java agent uses an OTLP exporter.

 Before you begin